WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Related Work

-In the chatbot space, neural-retrieval-in-the-loop architectures have been used to develop knowledge-grounded chatbots with the goal of reducing hallucination ~\cite{shuster-etal-2021-retrieval-augmentation}.
-BlenderBot 2 \cite{chen2021blenderbot} builds upon BlenderBot 1 \cite{roller2020recipe} by allowing the bot to incorporate information retrieved from the Internet for Wizard of the Internet \cite{komeili2021internet}.
-SeeKeR \cite{shuster2022language} outperforms BlenderBot 2 \cite{chen2021blenderbot} in open-domain knowledge-grounded conversations by utilizing a single language model for three modular tasks: generating search queries based on the input context, producing relevant knowledge responses using retrieved documents, and combining them with the input context to generate the final response.

-BlenderBot 3 \cite{shuster2022blenderbot} further improves the model by fine-tuning a 175B-parameter OPT~\cite{zhang2022opt} on several dialogue datasets, including several question answering and dialogue datasets like Wizard of Wikipedia~\cite{dinan2019wizard} and Wizard of Internet~\cite{wizard-of-internet}.

-Atlas~\cite{izacard2022atlas} uses a custom pre-trained retrieval-augmented language model capable of learning knowledge-intensive tasks.
-It is a state-of-the-art model on the KILT benchmark~\cite{petroni-etal-2021-kilt}, which consists of 11 knowledge-oriented tasks including Wizard of Wikipedia.
-In this paper, we compare our system with this very strong baseline.
+Information retrieval is commonly used to develop knowledge-grounded chatbots~\cite{shuster-etal-2021-retrieval-augmentation}.
+BlenderBot 2~\cite{chen2021blenderbot} incorporates Internet search.
+SeeKeR~\cite{shuster-etal-2022-language} outperforms BlenderBot 2~\cite{chen2021blenderbot} by utilizing a single language model for three modular tasks: generating search queries, producing relevant knowledge from retrieved documents, and generating the final response.
+BlenderBot 3~\cite{shuster2022blenderbot} fine-tunes a 175B-parameter OPT~\cite{zhang2022opt} on the combination of 20 question answering and dialogue datasets.
+Atlas~\cite{izacard2022atlas} is a state-of-the-art model on the KILT benchmark~\cite{petroni-etal-2021-kilt}, which consists of 11 knowledge-oriented tasks including Wizard of Wikipedia~\cite{dinan2019wizard}.